kennetpostigo/MEAN-Blog/README.md

 + Bower
   * Then run Bower install.
 + Sass/Gulp-Sass
-  * Then run sass -watch or gulp-sass.
+  * Then run sass -watch.
 + Start the sever with Node
  * node server or nodemon server.
 + MongoDb